 Janine Potasnik, Secretary

-At the present time, the 300+ member BC&G Co-Operative is working on acquiring the remaining 14 miles of the original BC&G track and starting a tourist railroad as well as completing a campground facility on the site of the former BC&G Dundon yard.
-For further information, including how you can join and/or contribute to the Co-Op contact:
+At one time, the 300+ member BC&G Co-Operative worked on acquiring the remaining 14 miles of the original BC&G track and starting a tourist railroad as well as completing a campground facility on the site of the former BC&G Dundon yard.
+To the right are the officers and contact information for the Co-Operative when it was in existence.
+January 2020

 While the ultimate objective of the Co-Op is to create a tourist railroad on the BC&G track that is not the only objective.
 The Co-Op is well along with the construction of the J.G.
 Bradley Campground on the site of the BC&G's Dundon yard.
 As seen in this photo, a lodge with rooms that will be available for rent is well along.
 The roof was installed late this fall.
 In this view, the BC&G main leading to the B&O interchange is visible on the right side of the photo.
 In addition to the lodge, individual cabins and camp sites are also planned.
 Contact the Co-Op for information on using the campground.
 Also visit the Co-Op's website at www.mountainstaterails.com.